C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 #### Example in-game quickbar:
 `Medium Armor Maintenance Bot I [36195|281|19.81%]`

+### Buy-Order QTY Recommendation:
+This changes the volume figure with x% (that you set) of that figure.
+This is to help speed things up when creating buy orders.
+You can just click the item, read it's value, see how many you can expect to buy each day, and put up a buy order.

+#### Example before setting the %
+`Medium Armor Maintenance Bot I [36195|281|19.81%]`

+#### Example after setting the % to 10%
+`Medium Armor Maintenance Bot I [36195|28|19.81%]`

 ## To-Do List
-- [ ] Possibly relist fee consideration - I would need to think about how this would be handled, maybe with a "update x times per day" to calculate the brokerage fee for updating
+- [ ] Investigate relist fee calculation.
+This may be making things too complicated, but I'm thinking it could be as simple as entering "Update orders x times per day" and then basing it on your Buy-Order QTY Recommendation.
-- [ ] Code cleanup and optimization
+- [ ] Code optimization

 ## Post-release
 - [ ] Investigate using a centralised database which calls price data, and the plugin calls from the database.
 (This will dramatically decrease price fetch times)